Antoni Gaudi, Casa Milá, Barcelona

 Gaudí, as he had done in Casa Batlló, designed furniture specifically for the main floor.
 It was part of the concept artwork in which the architect assumes responsibility for global issues such as the structure and the facade, as every detail of the decor, design furniture and accessories such as lamps, planters, floors or ceilings.

-The building's unconventional style made it the subject of much criticism.
-It was given the nickname "La Pedrera" - "The Quarry".
-Casa Milà appeared in many satirical magazines.
-Homeowners in Passeig de Gracia became angry with Milà and ceased to say hello to him, arguing that the weird building by Gaudí would lower the price of land in the area.
+Homeowners in Passeig de Gracia were angry with Milà and stopped saying hello to him, arguing that Gaudi's strange building would lower the price of land in the area.